Tad Smith Coliseum

-The building opened during 1965–1966 as Rebel Coliseum.
+The building was designed by a joint venture of two architectural firms: Brewer, Skewes & Godbold of Clarksdale and Pritchard & Nickles of Tunica.
+It opened during 1965–1966 as Rebel Coliseum.
 It was renamed on March 25, 1972, to honor C. M. "Tad" Smith, former three-sport letterman, coach, and athletic director at the university.

 The largest crowd ever at the building was on February 10, 2007, when 9,452 fans watched the Rebels defeat the No. 18 Alabama Crimson Tide.

 Prior to the building of the Coliseum, the team played in Old Gym (now the Martindale Student Services Center), a 2,500-seat gym built in 1929.

 In July 2014, Ole Miss broke ground on a new arena named The Pavilion at Ole Miss, which was completed during the 2015–16 basketball season.
-The final game for the men's team at Tad Smith Coliseum was on December 22, 2015, with the Rebels defeating Troy 83–80 in overtime.
-The final game overall was on January 3, 2016 when the Ole Miss women defeated Vanderbilt 55–52.
+The final game as the permanent home for the men's team at Tad Smith Coliseum was on December 22, 2015, with the Rebels defeating Troy 83–80 in overtime.
+The final game as the Rebels permanent home overall was on January 3, 2016 when the Ole Miss women defeated Vanderbilt 55–52.
 The men's team opened the new arena on January 7 against Alabama, with the women's basketball team making their debut in the new arena on January 10 against Florida.

+Ole Miss announced that the Coliseum will be demolished beginning in the summer of 2026 as part of a slate of campus construction projects.
+The site will be used for surface parking while a long-term plan for its future is determined.